-When you’ve put a lot of time and effort into your work search, you may feel ready to accept the first job you’re offered, without negotiating salary or any other terms of employment.
+You’ve put a lot of time and effort into your work search.
+You may feel ready to accept the first job you’re offered, without negotiating salary or any other terms of employment.

-If you feel uncomfortable discussing money issues or you’re afraid that if you try to negotiate the employer will withdraw the offer, you may think you have no choice but to accept.
+Do you feel uncomfortable discussing money issues?
+Are you afraid that if you try to negotiate the employer will withdraw the offer?
+In these cases, you may think you have no choice but to accept.

-In fact, many employers expect you to make a counter offer and negotiate your salary or wage—with the exception of some entry-level jobs or jobs that place you on a grid based on education or experience.
+In fact, many employers expect you to make a counter offer and negotiate your salary or wage.
+The exception is some entry-level jobs or jobs that place you on a grid based on education or experience.

 Negotiating salary involves: